eyes-on-disabilities/awesome-eye-tracking/README.md

 # Awesome Eye Tracking

-A list of various eye- and head-tracking software, products, datasets, etc.
+A list of various eye- and head-tracking software, products, etc.

 **About us:**
 We are (Eyes on (Dis)Abilites)[https://gaming.ifb-stiftung.de/eyes-on-disabilities-der-startschuss/] and we want to provide low-cost eye-tracking solutions to paraplegics and ALS patients.
 This document is the result of our research.
-The focus is mostly on software, hardware, and products, and less on datasets and studies.
+The focus is mostly on software, hardware, and products, and not on datasets and studies.

 # Table of Contents
 - [Projects](#projects)